jfouret/template_nf_awsbatch/README.md

 - AWSImageBuilderFullAccess
 - IAMFullAccess

-> **Note:** These permissions are extensive and should be refined for production use.
-A user with reduced permissions is created for Nextflow interaction.
+> **Note:** These permissions are broad and should be refined for production environments.
+The setup includes a Nextflow-specific user with more restricted permissions.

 3. Manually create a S3 bucket `tfstate.test-awsbatch` in the appropriate region.